mesosphere/dcos-docs-site/pages/1.12/deploying-services/multi-tenancy-primitives/index.md

 In practise, the high role is allocated three times the fair share of offers (resources) than medium which will be provided twice the fair share of low.
 Alongside weights, the high priority Spark role is provided a quota of `x` CPU shares and `y` RAM.

-As Spark jobs are deployed, the high priority Spark jobs are prioritised to receive their offers over the medium and low jobs, ensuring they are deployed in a shorter period of time.
-Given the medium and low priority roles do not have a quota applied, medium roles will be provided offers sooner than low, but there is no quota for medium, so if medium requires `z` cores and if they are not available, it will receive as many are available at that time.
+As Spark jobs are deployed, the high priority Spark jobs receive their offers over the medium and low roles.
+Given the medium and low priority roles do not have a quota applied, medium roles will be provided offers sooner than low, but there is no quota for medium, so if medium requires `z` cores and they are not available, it will receive as many are available at that time.

 ## Jenkins in Marathon on Marathon
 In this example, the customer runs Jenkins (CI/CD pipeline) as a service, with hundreds of instances, one instance for each development team that requires a service run.

-On the DC/OS cluster, there are other application-as-a-service deployed as Marathon tasks running containers.
+On the DC/OS cluster, there are other applications-as-a-service deployed as Marathon tasks.
 Each application, including Jenkins are grouped in their own instance of Marathon referred to as Marathon on Marathon (MoM) and in DC/OS documentation as non-native Marathon - where native Marathon is the default Marathon that ships with DC/OS.
 Conceptually, there is a native Marathon and non-native Marathon on Marathon that are dedicated for grouping other tasks.

 Each MoM hosts one of the groups of the application, and they have a role and quota attached.
 Each role and quota provides a method to guarantee that where one of them scales frequently, like Jenkins does as it spins up its agents on demand for a new build, that it can get the resources it requires.
 If Jenkins requires more resources, the quota can be amended on the fly to provide them.
 Another common use of MoMs is for grouping environments such as Development, Testing, and Staging on one DC/OS cluster with robust resource and access management.